 The workshop includes:

 - Looking at the elements of a safe, held and deep journey into and back from grief.
-We will include time to explore:
+This includes –

-- Introducing grief in ways that are inclusive, respectful, and help settle anxieties about going into often unfamiliar landscape
+- Introducing grief in ways that are inclusive and respectful

 - Practices to stir and express grief

-- Making meaning and harvesting insights from grief tending
+- Integration and soothing; making meaning and harvesting insights from grief tending

 - Reconnecting to resources and supporting people to leave in good shape for the return to their lives

-- Looking at skills of facilitation – and asking how to develop these and other skills beyond what’s possible in this short course
+- Looking at skills of facilitation – reflecting on how we can continue to develop and hone these skills

 - Recognising that this can be challenging and difficult territory, we will look together at creating ethical and robust practices